 Graph 3.
 Monture site visibility data for 20% best and 20% worst days

 The IMPROVE data was also converted for SVR (standard visual range in kilometers) and deciviews which shows the inverse correlation between SVR and deciviews.
-For the Glacier NP, Cabinet Mountains, and Monture sites visibility is closely coorelated to wildfire activity which is the same for the North Absaroka Wilderness which had lower SVR due to the 2003 wildfire season.
+For the Glacier NP, Cabinet Mountains, and Monture sites visibility is closely coorelated to wildfire activity.

 Graph 4.
 Particle, light extinction, and visibility trends for the Glacier NP IMPROVE site.